 4.30 STACKING “Stacking” is strictly prohibited.
 The term “stacking” includes: (a) the failure to transmit to Sisel or the holding of an Independent Distributor Application and Agreement in excess of three business days after its execution; (b) the placement or manipulation of Independent Distributor Applications and Agreements for the purpose of maximizing compensation pursuant to Sisel’s Marketing/Compensation Plan; (c) providing financial assistance to new Distributors for the purpose of maximizing compensation pursuant to Sisel’s Marketing/Compensation Plan, including buying product through another’s account for increased payout; (d) violating the one business per Distributor rule; and/or (e) enrolling fictitious individuals or entities into the Sisel Marketing/Compensation plan.
 Stacking is contrary to these Policies and Procedures and may be a violation of federal and state law.
 Evidence of stacking may result discipline including termination according to Section 9.

-4.31 SUCCESSION Upon the death or adjudicated mental incapacitation of a Distributor, the Company may terminate the Distributorship unless prior arrangements have been made to pass the interest to an heir or successor, and the heir or successor is willing to assume all the responsibilities and obligations of a Distributor as described herein.
+4.31 SUCCESSION Upon the death or adjudicated mental incapacitation of a Distributor, the Distributorship will terminate unless prior arrangements have been made to pass the interest to an heir or successor, and the heir or successor is willing to assume all the responsibilities and obligations of a Distributor as described herein.
 Whenever a Sisel distributorship is transferred by a will or other testamentary process, after proper verification by the appropriate local governing authority, the beneficiary acquires the right to collect all bonuses and commissions of the deceased Distributor’s marketing organization provided the following qualifications are met.
 The successor(s) must: a) not be a current Sisel Distributor; b) execute a Distributor Agreement; c) comply with terms and provisions of the Agreement; and d) meet all the qualifications for the deceased Distributor’s status.
 Bonus and commission checks of a Sisel business transferred pursuant to this Section will be paid in a single check jointly to the devisees.
 The devisees must provide Sisel with an “address of record” where all bonus and commission checks will be sent.
 If the business is bequeathed to joint devisees, they must form a business entity and acquire a Federal Taxpayer Identification number.
 Sisel reserves the right to freeze any Distributor account until the succession issues are resolved.
 Sisel also reserves the right in its sole discretion to reject any transferee, assignee or successor under Section 4.31 and its subsections, in the same way it could reject any newly submitted Distributor Agreement.